-In the Southeast Region (SER), the STSSN is often divided into two sub-regions, the Gulf of Mexico (GOM), including Texas through the Florida west coast, and the Southeast Atlantic (SE), including the Florida east coast through North Carolina.
-The GOM and SE STSSN both document high numbers of strandings each year, and routinely respond to strandings, incidental captures, and cold stuns, or aperiodic mass strandings caused by cold weather events.
+(SE), including the Florida east coast through North Carolina.
+The GOA and SE STSSN both document high numbers of strandings each year, and routinely respond to strandings, incidental captures, and cold stuns, or aperiodic mass strandings caused by cold weather events.
 The incidental capture data within the STSSN database are primarily turtles captured by hook and line at recreational fishing piers and do not include many other incidental captures, such as those recorded by commercial fisheries observer programs.

-1.6.2 Greater Atlantic Region (Maine through Virginia)
+1.5.2 Greater Atlantic Region (Maine through Virginia)

 The Greater Atlantic Region (GAR) STSSN is led by the GAR Regional Stranding Coordinator, who also serves as the lead for the Sea Turtle Disentanglement Network.
 The Sea Turtle Disentanglement Network operates in the GAR states and focuses mainly on response to sea turtles that are entangled by line associated with commercial pot/trap gear and gillnets.

 STSSN State Liaisons are established in each of the northeastern states, working under the direction of the GAR Stranding Coordinator.
 Each state has one or more State Liaisons who manage the day-to-day operations of the STSSN program for their organization, within their specific response area.
 The current State Liaisons are primarily affiliated with non-governmental organizations and facilities, but one liaison is a state wildlife agency representative.
 Duties and responsibilities of State Liaisons are detailed in Section 1.9.2 of this document.

 The GAR STSSN routinely responds to and documents strandings, incidental captures, and cold stun events.
-The incidental capture data within the STSSN database for Greater Atlantic Region (GAR) are primarily leatherback turtles captured by vertical lines in pot/trap gear or by hook and line of recreational fisheries.
-GAR STSSN also responds to annual cold-stunning events that result in hundreds to several thousand turtles stranding in Massachusetts, New York and other GAR states.
+The incidental capture data within the STSSN database for GAR are primarily leatherback turtles captured by vertical lines in pot/trap gear or by hook and line of recreational fisheries.
+Cold-stunning events in the GAR result in hundreds to more than a thousand turtles stranding in Massachusetts, New York, and other GAR states annually.